 You apologize for being two minutes late for an appointment.

 You become interested in the myriad of insurance offerings.

 You deliberate which lake to either bike, hike or roller blade around on the perfectly maintained paths through the woods that might occasionally block a view of the mountain!

 You like to get up at six o'clock in the morning.

 You hear the name "Justin Bieber" and you immediately think of "Biberli"!

-(Inspired by our lovely readers and this)
+(Inspired by our awesome readers.)

 Dimitri loves discovering new trends and covers architecture, design, start-ups and tourism.